Matching while Learning: Main result

 \section{Main result}

 Our main result is the following theorem.
-In particular, we prove a lower bound on the regret of any policy, and show the sequence of policies $\pi^*_N$ constructed in the preceding section (essentially) achieves this lower bound.
+In particular, we prove a lower bound on the regret of any policy, and show that DEEM (essentially) achieves this lower bound.
+For the result and discussion below, we denote $\textup{DEEM}_N$ to be the instantiation of DEEM for a given $N$.